adnanahmady/go-url-shortner/README.md

 This is a simple in memory url shortner built with the `net/http` package itself, by restarting the application all data is reset.

+**Caution:** the persistance of data is handled by storing in a json file named `urls.json`, for the first time the file doesn't exist.

 **Caution:** since this is a simple project, you may not find production level packages, like env variables, or localization or advanced logging system packages like `zerolog` or loggin on the files, etc.